Authorization

 // Check if user owns the account being accessed

-if (/* ownership check logic */)
+if (/* ownership check logic */index.md)

 {